microsoft/DeepSpeed/docs/_tutorials/advanced-install.md

  TORCH_EXTENSIONS_DIR=./torch-extensions deepspeed ...
 ```

-### conda environment for building from source
+### Conda environment for building from source

-If you encounter difficulties during compilation using the default system environment, you can try the conda environment we provide, which includes the necessary compilation toolchain and PyTorch.
+If you encounter difficulties during compilation using the default system environment, you can try the conda environment provided, which includes the necessary compilation toolchain and PyTorch.

 ```bash
 conda env create -n deepspeed -f environment.yml --force